-Like many other medical practices, cardiologists are under pressure from the government, insurance agencies and patients themselves to provide high-quality service at a lower cost.
-When it comes to selling a cardiology practice, it means that you must be more prepared than ever to present your best to your buyer: why you stand apart from your competition, how you have been and plan to be profitable going forward, and why your business is poised for growth.
+When it comes to selling a cardiology practice in California, it means that you must be more prepared than ever to present your best to your buyer.
+Explain why you stand apart from your competition.
+Show how you have been and plan to be profitable in the future.
+Demonstrate why your business is poised for growth.

 Cardiology Practice Growth Factors